CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 REFUND POLICY:

 Payments are transferable ONCE to a future program when over 30 days notice is given.
-Refunds are given in full for cancellations more than 30 days before camp (less $100 admin fee).
+Refunds are given in full for cancellations more than 30 days before camp (less $150 admin fee).
 When less than 30 days notice is given, your fee is non-refundable unless we can find a direct replacement (we often have a waiting list for those who missed out, but with less than 30 days notice, families have often made other plans) in which we will issue a full refund less $150 admin fee.
-Verifiable (PCR test only, not RAT) covid related cancellations bring a full refund.

 The real value for your teen is Wangat’s Owner Dan Lyons and his team -